vincedgy/ansible-scripts/README.md

 http://www.paramiko.org/

-You should keep a look on this ssh2 implementation tool used by Ansible itself.
+You should give a look on this ssh2 implementation tool used by Ansible itself.

 ```bash
 $ sudo pip install paramiko